devrittik/skycast/README.md

 🌤️ Features
 Real‑time weather updates for any city
 Responsive UI powered by Bootstrap
-Temperature, humidity, and wind info in both °C
+Temperature, humidity, and wind info in °C
 Clean code for easy learning & customization

 🧩 Tech Stack